He tangata, he tangata, he tangata

 The annual Birds of a Feather Conservation Ball is one of the most lavish events on Queenstown’s social calendar.

 Real Journeys foots the bill for the entire black tie event and 100% of the ticket price goes towards a conservation initiative.
-Last year’s ball raised over $100,000.
-Since they were first held in 2015, the three Birds of a Feather Balls have raised over $200,000.
+In 2017 the charity ball raised over $100,000 on the night and last year around $85,000.
+Since they were first held in 2015, the four Birds of a Feather Balls have raised around $285,000.

 For the last three years, Real Journeys has dedicated its final training cruise of the Milford and Doubtful Sound Overnight Cruises as fundraisers for charitable organisations like the Cancer Society, Yellow-eyed Penguin Trust and Forest & Bird.
 Real Journeys provides the overnight vessels, crew, dinner, breakfast and water activities at no cost.
 Over $100,000 has been raised in the three years since Cruise-for-a-Cause began.